ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Migration Center User's Manual.md

 ### Overview

 Migration Center is a database migration tool that either directly or indirectly copies generally compatible database objects and data.
-Most databases comply with international standards, but no database is exempt from manual database migration.
 Generally, manual database migration is complicated, time-consuming, and error-prone.
 Migration Center helps users migrate databases with only a few mouse clicks in Graphic User Interface (GUI) mode, and offers Command Line Interface (CLI) mode as well.

 The major benefits of using this tool are: